-This article is an excerpt from The Catalyst Leader:8 Essentials to Becoming a Change Maker
+This article about personal calling is an excerpt from The Catalyst Leader:8 Essentials to Becoming a Change Maker

 For some of us, the invitation just appears in our mailbox one day with our name on it.
 But for most of us, it takes time and prayer and a period of discerning.

-Asking the right questions is crucial for discerning one’s calling.
+Asking the right questions is crucial for discerning one’s personal calling.

 Oftentimes, we fail to ask the correct questions and then wonder why our answers are so dissatisfying.
 Seeking God’s will for your life begins by asking yourself, “What keeps me awake when I should be falling asleep at night?”
 The answer will expose what makes you mad, what makes you cry, what lingers in your mind when the world goes dark.